dotnet/EntityFramework.Docs/entity-framework/ef6/fundamentals/configuring/dependency-resolution.md

 **Version introduced**: EF6.1.0

-**Object returned**: A factory that will be used to create serializers for serialization of strongly-typed custom annotations such that they can be serialized and desterilized into XML for use in Code First Migrations.
+**Object returned**: A factory that will be used to create serializers for serialization of strongly-typed custom annotations such that they can be serialized and deserialized into XML for use in Code First Migrations.

 **Key**: The name of the annotation that is being serialized or deserialized.